 You can site your living wall anywhere – the trick is really to choose the right plants for that part of the garden, just as you would a border.
 Is there a shady spot that would be transformed with lush, shade-loving foliage, or a sunny area for a herb tower?
-If what your using will be in a bright area then this will influence your plant choice and things like succulents will be happy there.
+If you are planning a living wall in a bright area, then this will influence your plant choice and things like succulents will be happy there.
 If it's more humid, you'll want ferns and other shady tropical plants instead.

 Above all, make sure you can access all areas of the living wall for watering and maintenance.

 2. Prepare the surfaces

 Living walls can get damp, so you need to know what wall or surface you're working with, in order to protect it.
 An easy way to do this is to either use a membrane or ensure there is gap between the green wall and your chosen garden wall.
 Make sure that any wooden surfaces you're using have a fresh lick of good exterior paint.
 You'll also want to ensure that any weeds or plants growing across your surface have been removed in the area you want to plant up.
 If your living wall will be hanging above decking, make sure you've treated it appropriately so that water running out of the planters won't cause damage.